Small Talks: Start Talking

 How to help kids when they're on their own

 Saying no is never easy, at any age.
-As a caregiver, it’s important to set clear boundaries so children understand your expectations for their behavior and can make positive choices.
+As a caregiver, it’s important to set clear boundaries so kids understand expectations for their behavior and can make positive choices.
 For young people, finding ways to navigate social situations and stay alcohol-free takes practice and support.
 The tips below can help you both.

 Tips for setting boundaries